usatie/csc871-deep-learning-project-team-09/README.md

 ## Dataset
 We will use a subset of the Tatoeba corpus consisting of aligned Japanese-English and Chinese-English sentence pairs.
 The data will be filtered to include only short sentences (length < 50 tokens), and tokenization will be handled via a basic tokenizer or SentencePiece.

-## Planned Model Architecture
+## Model Architecture
-- Encoder–Decoder Transformer with 2 layers, 4 attention heads
+- Encoder–Decoder Transformer with 6 layers, 8 attention heads
 - Positional encoding
 - Masked multi-head self-attention in the decoder
 - Teacher forcing during training